stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ![Simplified logical DFD](/diagrams/pbl3-logical-dfd.svg)

 This simplified logical data flow diagram shows how users of the system interact with its datasets through their various use cases.
 Note that reporting use cases were omitted for clarity.
+Refer to Appendix B for a list of datasets and more information on their contents.

 ## System Evolution